Murphy, Ciattarelli nearly tied in New Jersey governor race

 Associated Press

 TRENTON, N.J.
-(AP) — Democratic Gov. Phil Murphy and Republican Jack Ciattarelli on Wednesday were locked in what amounts to a tie in the New Jersey governor’s race, with both candidates buckling up for a close finish likely to be contested by the loser.
+(AP) — Democratic Gov. Phil Murphy and Republican Jack Ciattarelli on Wednesday were locked in what amounts to a tie in the New Jersey governor’s race with the candidates urging patience as votes are counted while remaining open to possible legal challenges.

 The Associated Press has not yet declared a winner in the contest, which was too early to call.
 But Murphy had a lead of less than a percentage point in incomplete results as county elections officials continued to count ballots.